wang3303/Reinforcement-learning/README.md

 	1. the response time should be below 10ms. my program has a lag.
 There might be some room for simplifyinh.

-	2. ~~The game is rather different from [outrun](https://lopespm.github.io/machine_learning/2016/10/06/deep-reinforcement-learning-racing-game.html) in that the action dimension is infinite.~~
+	2. The game is rather different from [outrun](https://lopespm.github.io/machine_learning/2016/10/06/deep-reinforcement-learning-racing-game.html) in that the action dimension is infinite.

-	Solution: Implement actor-critic network structure
+	Solved: Implement actor-critic network structure

 	3. Unstable performance

 	Clue: build target network do reduce the updating step.

 * 11/18